how to consign

 Shoes

 1. All shoes must be zip tied together.
-Tag should have a hole punched and run through zip tie, before closing
+Tag should have tape on them, a hole punched and run through zip tie before closing

 2. Do not use a plastic bag for shoes unless you are unable to ziptie the shoes together.